Goole: Industry

 Glass is produced in Goole, which is also the centre of an agricultural district.
 The town's former large employer was a clothing manufacture for the big multiples, but it closed in the late 2000s.

+Manufacturing

 Goole's industrial park, Capitol Park / Goole36, has attracted two large employers: Guardian Industries, which built a glass-manufacturing plant, and Tesco, which built a distribution centre.
 The arrival of these employers resulted in the creation of hundreds of new jobs.
 A new railway rolling stock factory was built at the Capitol Park / Goole36 location opening in 2024.
 The plant, owned and operated by Siemens Mobility, is currently building the new tube trains for the Piccadilly line in London.

 A new Metsä Tissue toilet roll factory was announced 21 September 2023, to be built over the next decade at the new Goole site within the Humber Freeport, which allows companies to import goods tariff-free.
 When completed it will have a capacity to produce 240,000 tonne of tissue paper using fresh wood fibres grown in Nordic forests.